colin-fang/Java/BusTrip.java/README.md

-Bus Route finder in a grid written for school assignment.
+Bus Route finder written for school assignment.

 Part of the code is provided by the professor